 The shoes are okay.
 Everything else I would delete

-It is beautifully laid out in the informal English style of landscape gardening fashionable from the mid 18th until the mid 19th century nevertheless, for those of a sensitive nature, in fine weather it is a good idea to plan your walking, jogging or cycling route through the park carefully.
-In many areas the German cult of sunbathing in the nude, Freikoerperkultur literally Free Body Culture, or naturism, is enthusiastically followed.
+It is beautifully laid out in the informal English style of landscape gardening fashionable from the mid 18th until the mid 19th century, nevertheless, for those of a sensitive nature, it is a good idea to plan your walking, jogging or cycling route through the park carefully in fine weather.
+In many areas the German cult of sunbathing in the nude, "Freikoerperkultur" literally Free Body Culture, or naturism, is enthusiastically followed.

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2019 by Francine McKenna-Klein.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine McKenna-Klein.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.